2005-06 Tuition and Fees

 a check from these students.

-risk coverage fees per course:
+and liability insurance risk coverage fees per course:

 The risk coverage fee is non-refundable if students withdraw